ritaeperjesi/antihouse/README.md

 #### 25.01.
 I tried to see my world in VR, but something was weird, my gummybear tower was glitching, it was only good if I looked at a specific direction, it felt like maybe the gummybear tower is too much for it. :S
 Quick check-in with Stefan.

+#### 29.01.
+I discussed my voiceover with an editor, he made some little corrections.

+#### 15.02
+Talking with Stefan.
+We went through my best case-worst case scenario and we made a plan, how to go on.
+He suggested to use Unity-time line.
+I made a plan for the next week in my calendar.